Version: Unity 6.1 Beta (6000.1)

 Most of the features and APIs used for VR development in Unity are provided through packages.
 These packages include:

-To build VR apps in Unity, use the XR Plug-inA set of code created outside of Unity that creates functionality in Unity.
+VR and MR platforms are available as provider plug-ins by the XR Plug-inA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

 See in Glossary

-Management system to add and enable provider plug-ins for the devices you want to support.
-See XR Project set up for instructions.
+Management system.
+To understand how to use the XR Plug-in Management system to add and enable provider plug-ins for your target platforms, refer to XR Project set up.

-• Apple visionOS XR Plugin for the Apple Vision Pro.
+Apple visionOS XR Plugin MR and VR Apple Vision Pro

-• Oculus for Oculus Rift, Meta Quest 2, and Quest Pro.
+Oculus Plug-in VR Oculus Rift, Meta Quest 2, Meta Quest 3, Meta Quest 3s, Meta Quest Pro

-• Mock HMD for simulating a VR headset in the Unity Editor Play mode view.
+Mock HMD VR Simulates a VR headset in the Unity Editor Play mode

 Note: Many headset makers are working toward using the OpenXR runtime as a standard.
-However, this process is not complete and there can be feature discrepancies between OpenXR and a headset maker’s own provider plug-in or SDK
+However, this process isn’t complete and there can be feature discrepancies between OpenXR and a headset maker’s own provider plug-in or SDK.

 XR Interaction Toolkit